-Issue 1: habitat loss and fragmentation in the dispersal areas park.
+Issue 1: habitat loss and fragmentation in the dispersal areas

+Given the expanding population and urbanization, there have been significant and increasing pressures in the dispersal area, which is not protected but very important to the health of the park.
 More challenging than wildlife conflicts, which are addressed through compensation programs and lease programs, is the permanent sale of land to non-residents.
 These people do not have a stake in the community, thus they ward off their land to any use, even if it is leaving it vacant.
-Moreover, unplanned subdivisions, floriculture, pollution, and expanding urban centres have led to growing traffic and settlements in these communities (Figure 4).
+Moreover, unplanned subdivisions, floriculture, pollution, and expanding urban centres have led to growing traffic and settlements in these communities (Figure 5).
 The sales of land and subsequent fencing have transformed the landscape to the extent that seasonal migration and dispersion has been severely degraded.
-Wildlife movement is significantly obstructed by the fences, thus the migration patterns and seasonal movements are also changing (Figure 5).
+Wildlife movement is significantly obstructed by the fences, thus the migration patterns and seasonal movements are also changing (Figure 6).
 While some animals stay in the park, occasionally they find themselves trapped outside, and sometimes they pass through, but generally fewer animals are migrating any distance.
 Roadways have further increased the barriers for animals, preventing them from either leaving or returning to the park.
 As a result, NNP is regarded as a closed ecosystem by many because of these circumstances.
-However, there are still pockets of critical wildlife areas that are being considered for protection as conservancies even though it is unlikely that connectivity to the park will be regained 18.
+However, there are still pockets of critical wildlife areas that are being considered for protection as conservancies even though it is unlikely that connectivity to the park will be regained19.